jsime/robobot/doc/index.rst

     Overview of the bot, its most notable features, basic interactions, and how to help contribute to the project (or receive help).

+:ref:`ch-install`
+    Instructions on installing |A-RB| and all of its dependencies.

 :ref:`ch-config`
     Detailed setup and configuration instructions for those wishing to operate an instance of the bot.